Constructing a Casita

 Icon of a house.

-The first step to building your Accessory Dwelling Unit (ADU) is creating building plans.
-You can hire an architect to create these or browse the City's digital ADU Permit-Ready Plan Library.
-Permit-ready plans include ADU floor plan designs and 80% building plans.
+The first step to building your casita is creating building plans.
+You can hire an architect to create these or browse the City's digital Casita Permit-Ready Plan Library.
+Permit-ready plans include casita floor plan designs and 80% building plans.
 This can save you time and money.
-View the ADU Permit-Ready Plan Library.
+View the Casita Permit-Ready Plan Library.

 2. Secure Financing